D8thReaper/BrinjalClient/README.md

-# Brinjal
+# Discover

-Brinjal is an engine to connect you to customers around you!
+Discover is an engine to connect you to customers around you!

 ## Why?